Biography

 I was born in Lille, France.
 I received the M.Eng. degree in Automatic System Engineering from ENSEM (Nancy, France) in 2005 and the M.Sc. degree in Signal Processing from Université Rennes 1 (Rennes, France) in 2006.
 I received the Ph.D. degree in Engineering Sciences from the KU Leuven (Leuven, Belgium) in June 2011.

 From 2011 till 2012 I was a postdoctoral researcher at KU Leuven where I worked on multichannel noise reduction algorithms targeting applications for hearing impaired persons.
 I was then a postdoctoral researcher at FBK (Trento, Italy, 2013-2014) and at Télécom ParisTech (Paris, France, 2014-2016) where I worked on machine learning applied to speech processing and sound analysis.
-I am now an Associate Professor with Université de Lorraine (Nancy, France) doing research on robust speech communications and ambient sound detection and classification.
+From 2016 to 2025an Associate Professor with Université de Lorraine (Nancy, France) doing research on robust speech communications and ambient sound detection and classification.
+Since September 2025 I am a Professor at Université de Lorraine.

 Since 2018, I am the coordinator of DCASE challenge task 4 on “Weakly labeled semi-supervised sound event detection in domestic environments”.
 Since 2019, I am coordinating the DCASE challenge series together with Annamaria Mesaros.